Roasted Spiralized Butternut Squash Noodles are a healthy pasta alternative that only takes about 10 minutes to roast in the oven.

-Preheat the oven to 400F.
+- Preheat the oven to 400F.
 Lightly spray 2 large baking sheets with oil.

 - Cut the butternut in 2 pieces so it’s easier to handle, then spiralize using the thickest noodle setting of your spiralizer.
 Cut into 6 inch lengths so it’s easy to eat.

-Transfer to the prepared baking sheets and drizzle each with 1 teaspoon oil, 1/4 teaspoon salt and black pepper to taste.
+- Transfer to the prepared baking sheets and drizzle each with 1 teaspoon oil, 1/4 teaspoon salt and black pepper to taste.